pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 ## Representation Analysis

-The experiments demonstrate that pretrained CLIP representations provide a strong semantic embedding space for VideoQA.
+The experiments demonstrate that pretrained CLIP representations provide a strong semantic representation space for VideoQA.
 Zero-shot cosine similarity achieved more than **44%** validation accuracy without supervised classifier training, indicating that CLIP's pretrained alignment between visual and textual representations transfers effectively to multiple-choice VideoQA.

 ---